AnmolSirola/Web3Learn-Cohort/Readme.md

 ### Ouput

-We can see the ouput in below the function name.
+We can see the ouput below the function name.

 ![output main](https://user-images.githubusercontent.com/95535448/188327607-21c3b977-0cf1-4d41-81b4-503fc385f4b4.png)